CS677-IoT-Labs/Lab0/README.md

 # Installation and pre-requisites

+It is highly advisable that if you are using Windows, you should consider creating a Virtual Machine for the course.

 ## Arduino IDE

 Arduino IDE is the primary IDE for Arduino MCUs.
 The IDE also provides support for a lot of other non-Arduino boards as well, with the same consistent environment across all the boards.